KASETTO

 Exploring What's Installed

-kst list
+kst list # all kinds together

 Want to check your local setup: